 Fast forward to today and it's clear to see the legacy the Jordan 1 left behind.
 The 1 kickstarted an entirely new brand of Nike shoes which, at the time of writing, is the longest signature sneaker line in history, with a total of 37 models and counting on the market.

-You can now find countless new designs and adaptations on the market as well as Retro releases like, for example, the 2022 "Chicago" Jordan 1s.
-Moreover, the Jordan 1 has been the catalyst for several amazing sneaker collaborations over the years, which includes this popular Travis Scott "Black Phantom" collab.
+You can now find countless new designs and adaptations on the market as well as Retro releases like, for example, the 2022 "Chicago" Jordan 1s, also known as the "Lost and Found" colourway.
+Moreover, the Jordan 1 has been the catalyst for several amazing sneaker collaborations over the years, including the popular Chris Paul x Jordan 1 Lows release.

 High, Mid, and Low variations have all debuted over the course of the Jordan 1's long history, and you can even buy variations which have been adapted for golf.
 Check out our list of the best Jordan golf shoes if you're interested in a pair.